 Electronic Application Information

 OHFA is not responsible for any Internet, computer, and uploading, etc. type of issues.
 Applicants are advised to upload electronic Application files before the deadline.
-Your Dropbox Application link will expire on the due date at 3:00 p.m.
-Central time; therefore, an Application cannot be submitted after the deadline.
+Your Dropbox Application link will expire at 3:00 p.m.
+Central time on the date which is 60 days prior to the board meeting where the applicant wishes to be considered for funding.

 Step 1: Request a Dropbox folder for the Application to be submitted by emailing any of the five OHFA Allocation Analysts.
-The assigned folder name will be the “Name of Applicant-Activity-City” (Activity means Homeownership/Rental etc.).
+The assigned folder name will be the “Name of Applicant-Activity-City”.
 Provide this information in your request.

 Step 2: The Analyst will “reply to all” in the email folder request by sending a link to the Dropbox folder.
 The link will be specific to that folder/Application.
 You can share the link with others.
 Please exercise caution when sharing the folder link, do not share with anyone you do not want access to the folder.